-3. One-planet lifestyles acknowledge the pressures a growing human population, with highly inequitable patterns of production and consumption, place on a planet with finite resources
+3. One-planet lifestyles acknowledge the pressures a growing human population, with highly inequitable patterns of production and consumption, place on a planet with finite physical resources.

 4. One-planet lifestyles also acknowledge that advances in technology do not mean we can keep growing indefinitely

 Technology cannot create something from nothing.
 For example, technology can’t change the fact that there is a limited amount of oil; it can only squeeze a little more use from existing reserves.
 In a world with more people and higher rates of consumption, increases in technological efficiency can, at best, buy us more time before such gains are cancelled out by further growth.